 If the circuit breaker does not trip, reconnect the appliances, one by one, up to a total load that does not overload the genset or cause the circuit breaker to trip.
-If a circuit breaker trips right away when an appliance is connected, the appliance probably has a short.
+If a circuit breaker trips right away when a piece of equipment is connected, the equipment probably has a short.

-Electrical appliances and tools must be used and maintained properly and be properly grounded to cause the line circuit breakers to trip when short circuits occur.
+Electrical equipment and tools must be used and maintained properly and be properly grounded to cause the line circuit breakers to trip when short circuits occur.

-AWARNING Short circuits in electrical appliances and tools can cause fire and electrical shock leading to severe personal injury or death.
+AWARNING Short circuits in electrical equipment and tools can cause fire and electrical shock leading to severe personal injury or death.
 Read and follow the equipment and tool manufacturer's instructions and warnings regarding use, maintenance and proper grounding.